herrbert74/herrbert74.github.io/_posts/2024-07-31-architecture-related-decisions-response-classes.markdown

 ## Response

-**Response** classes come from Retrofit.
+**Response** classes come from libraries like Retrofit and Ktor.
+My examples will use Retrofit, but it applies similarly to Ktor, and probably other network layer libraries as well.

 They represent a HTTP response.
 You can have access to the header with metadata, the body, and the error objects through it.

 Response class usage is limited to the data layer.
 I only include them in this article, because they infuence the naming of other similar classes.